 (c) whether or not there is an imminent danger of substantial damage to any person if person A engages in conduct of that kind.

-100. Other injunctions
+100. Injunctions to prevent etc. other contraventions

 (1) The Supreme Court or the District Court, on the application of the Commissioner, may grant an injunction in whatever terms the Court determines to be appropriate where the Court is satisfied that a person has engaged, or is proposing to engage, in conduct that constitutes, or would constitute, or is involved in, a contravention of —

 (a) an interim ban or a permanent ban under the Australian Consumer Law (WA) Part 3-3 Division 2; or